 As you take over your pub, the drinks range is 2, where 1 is limited and 5 is extensive.
 A good range of drinks is a selling point but do be aware of the downside in carrying more stock.
-A higher stock figure will mean higher stock losses and you are also paying interest to your head office for all the cash that is sitting in the form of beers, wines and spirits.
+A higher stock figure will mean higher stock losses and the cash that is sitting in the form of beers, wines and spirits is cash that could otherwise have reduced your pub's debts.
+As you are paying interest on your bank loan, that means you are effectively paying interest on your stock.